plone/documentation/about/contributing/documentation_styleguide.rst

   - README.rst   This should be a **short** description of your add-on, not the entire documentation!
     See the :ref:`styleguide-readme-example`

-  - CHANGES.rst  This should track the feature changes in your add-on, see :ref:`styleguide-changes-example`
+  - CHANGES.rst  This should track the feature changes in your add-on, see :doc:`changelog-example`

   - CONTRIBUTORS.rst  This should list the people writing, translating and otherwise contributing